patrhick1/booking_assistant_v2/README.md

 ---

-## 🚀 Replit Deployment
+## 🚀 Replit Deployment - FULLY AUTOMATED

-### 🎯 One-Click Deployment
+### 🎯 Zero-Configuration Deployment

-BookingAssistant is **production-ready for Replit** with a unified single-port architecture that combines all services.
+BookingAssistant is **production-ready for Replit** with **fully automated email processing** that runs continuously without any manual intervention.

 #### Step 1: Fork to Replit